taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

 Bonfires on a warm night.
 Shadows of well-choreographed ritual dancers, powerful and strong from a lifetime of training, hover warmly, protectively.
 The view is zoomed out so that we see Min (the dark figure from chapter 5) from above.
 Min is topless, sitting inside a large, fat metal hoop, a la Cyr Wheel.
-She is surrounded in many concentric circles of family and friends, all dressed in their most splendid clothing made of cloth infused with one of the AUTOMATA's original, surviving eSyrup cultures, called "Mothers".
-Everyone in the concentric circles are holding hands and focused on Min, their bodies convulsing in synchronised group ritual dance.
+She is surrounded in many concentric circles of family and friends, all dressed in their most splendid clothing made of cloth in which the embroidery moves fluidly, in response to the lighting, the sounds, the wearers moods...

-Drum beats keep everyone synchronised.
+Drum beats in the background...

 **"Another Tree Surfer is born tonight."**

-Over this backdrop, small close-up panels are scattered, showing different parts of 16 year old Min, large swaths of skin covered in proudly displayed, ecstatically dancing clan tatoos:
+Over this backdrop, small ghostly close-up panels are scattered, showing different parts of 16 year old Min, large swaths of skin covered in proudly displayed, ecstatically dancing clan tatoos:
 * an eye, nose, and ear.
 The eye is determined, steely, and dilated with adrenaline and euphoria.
 The nose and ear are pierced with eSyrup metal, formed into plain, elegantly raw shapes with rounded edges.
 The brow is set and only slightly sweaty.
 The head is shaved and covered in tatoos of her achievements as a clan member and Arborist.
 * a strong and straight back, dominated by an eSyrup tatoo depicting a shallow coral ocean scene, ever-changing.
 * shoulder and neck from the front, collar bone straight in a relaxed line that is perfectly parallel to the bottom edge of the panel.
 Neck is a bit clenched, and tendrils of Min's back tatoo curl around from her back in comforting, fractal patterns.